My Black Orpheus

 *

-I would stand guilty of similar naïveté if accused but, as Obama knew somewhere with, he would not have come onto this planet without the desire this film raised in his mother.
+I would stand guilty of similar naïveté if accused but, as Obama knew somewhere, he would not have come onto this planet without the desire this film raised in his mother.
 Obama’s own dreams are from his father, but hers were of the man.
 And, lest we forget, his father had his own dreams of her and Obama’s paternal grandfather was absolutely opposed to having “the Obama blood sullied by a white woman” (p.
 126).

 As for myself, I suspect that without Black Orpheus I would never have shored up in West Africa, guitar by my side and – look down in the lower right-hand corner — my Portuguese language-learning set of LPs at my feet.